FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

     uint16_t crc;            // CRC16 over everything before this field
 } FlashRecord_t;
 ```

+Records are read back with a single `memcpy` of the whole struct rather
+than field-by-field at fixed byte offsets, backed by a compile-time
+`_Static_assert` that ties the struct's size to the on-disk record size —
+so a future change to `FlashRecord_t` fails the build instead of silently
+misreading historical data.

 Records are only written on an alarm state **transition**, not on every
 sample — a communication fault or an out-of-range measurement gets logged